 7.4 Sonora

-In N-America only the deserts in S-California and S-Arizona can be counted as subtropical deserts, but with Holarctic flora elements.
-The arid areas in N-Arizona, Utah and Nevada already have very cold winters (ZB VII).
+In NAmerica only the deserts in SCalifornia and SArizona can be counted as subtropical deserts, but with Holarctic flora elements.
+The arid areas in NArizona, Utah and Nevada already have very cold winters (ZB VII).

 Neotropical are several semi-deserts to desert areas: The Sonora Desert (N Mexico and southern Arizona) is located in N America, but floristically it already belongs to the Neotropics.
 About this desert (perhaps better semi-desert) extensive investigations are available, which were carried out at the Desert Laboratory in Tucson (Arizona).
-The stands of tall candelabra cacti (Carnegiea gtganteä) are called "cacti forest" (◘ Fig. F-24).
+The stands of tall candelabra cacti (Carnegiea gigantea) are called "cacti forest" (◘ Fig. F-24).
 These succulents can store so much water that they can last for more than a year without taking up water (◘ Fig. F-25).

-◘ Fig. F-23 West-east profile of vegetation in central Yemen (n.
-H. von Wissmann 1972): 1 Halophilous desert vegetation; 2 Pile dunes; 3 Umbrella acacia stands; 4 Semi-desert on alluvions; 5 Semi-desert on rocky slopes; 6 Gallery and canyon forests; 7 Tropical evergreen scrub forest with lianas and succulents; 8 Hardwood shrubs; 9 Semi-desert, partly with Mediterranean species.
+◘ Fig. F-23 West-east profile of vegetation in central Yemen (after H. von Wissmann 1972): 1 Halophilous desert vegetation; 2 Pile dunes; 3 Umbrella acacia stands; 4 Semi-desert on alluvions; 5 Semi-desert on rocky slopes; 6 Gallery and canyon forests; 7 Tropical evergreen scrub forest with lianas and succulents; 8 Hardwood shrubs; 9 Semi-desert, partly with Mediterranean species.

 ◘ Fig. F-24 a-b Carnegiea gigantea in the Sonora Desert in Arizona, USA.
 The gigantic cacti form candelabra-like "trees" that can grow 10-15 m tall.
 The mechanisms of water uptake are shown in ► Fig. F-25 (photos: Barthlott).